JunkangH/JunkangH.github.io/index.md

 ## Notes

 I like to write notes, and I have always been trying to present knowledges as "natural" as possible.
-In particular, I cannot bear with unnatural logic order between chapters.